voliol/Warsim_animal_faces/README.md

 So here it is, the cool thing.

-The contents of this repository are (as of 2018-08-19):
+The contents of this repository are (as of 2018-08-29):
-- Faces for 23 different species of animals to be used for the game Warsim.
+- Faces for 25+3 different species of animals to be used for the game Warsim.
-- A list over which animals now have faces, and which remain.
+- A list over which animals now have faces, and which remain (the latter part being quite lacking).
 - A plan that more, if not all, faces will be completed.

 Update #0(2017-08-01):